Winning the 'Creative Arms Race' with Automated Policy Audits

 Q2.
 Can automated systems really understand complex platform policies as well as human reviewers?

-New automated systems, which have been trained with millions of advertisements and policy changes, tend to identify the violations that are overlooked by human reviewers, particularly the not-so-obvious ones or the newly changed policies.
-They are most effectively used in combination with human control over edge cases that are contextually dependent and must be judged.
+New automated systems, trained on millions of advertisements and policy changes, often identify violations that human reviewers may overlook, especially subtle or newly adjusted policies.
+They work best in conjunction with human oversight for edge cases that require contextual judgment.

 Q3.
 What happens if the automated system approves something that platforms later reject?